 - Normally, applicants must have at least one year of clinical experience.
 Applicants with less than one year of experience can be considered for admission if they have an exceptional GPA.

-- MN applicants who desire to become eligible for entry-to-practice as a Nurse Practitioner require 4500 hours of registered nursing practice, appropriate to the program category (i.e. Adult of Family/All Ages), prior to entering the program and an undergraduate level Health History and Physical Assessment course with a mark of B. Students will be tested on physical assessment skills at the beginning of NURS 510 or NURS 515.
+- MN applicants who desire to become eligible for entry-to-practice as a Nurse Practitioner require 4,500 hours of registered nursing practice, appropriate to the program category (i.e. Adult, Neonate, or Family/All Ages), prior to entering the program and an undergraduate level Health History and Physical Assessment course with a minimum mark of B. Students will be tested on physical assessment skills at the beginning of NURS 510 or NURS 515.

 - As required, a passing score on an English Language Examination.
 Applicants with degrees/qualifications in a language other than English must demonstrate English language proficiency.
-Although the satisfactory completion of an English language proficiency test cannot guarantee adequate language skills, a TOEFL score of at least 587 (paper-based), or a total score of 97 with a score of at least 22 on each of the individual skill areas (Internet-based), or equivalent where applicable (refer to the Language Requirement in the University of Alberta Calendar) is required by the Faculty of Nursing.
+Applicants with qualifications from certain countries and international universities are exempt from the English language requirements (see the FGSR exemptions list).
+Although the satisfactory completion of an English language proficiency test cannot guarantee adequate language skills, a TOEFL score of at least 587 (paper-based), or a total score of 97 with a score of at least 22 on each of the individual skill areas (Internet-based); an IELTS overall score of 7.0 with the following minimum scores: Listening-7.5, Reading-6.5, Writing-7.0, Speaking-7.0, Overall-7.0; or equivalent where applicable is required by the Faculty of Nursing.
 In addition, the Faculty of Nursing may require applicants to successfully complete EAP 550.

 - International applicants who do not have RN work experience in Canada may consider only the following areas of focus: teaching, research, and leadership.

 The following supporting documentation is required for an application to be considered: